metablaster/ASM-Formatter/README.md

 # ASM Formatter

-This is an **experimental** formatter for assembly source files which is far from finished.\
+This is an **experimental** formatter for assembly source files which is far from being finished.\
 **NOTE:** please make a backup of your assembly sources before using it!

 It's currently designed for [MASM][masm] assembler syntax and at the moment supports the following: